Jon Provost: Life and career

 Provost was born in Los Angeles.
 At the age of four, Provost was cast in the film The Country Girl (1954), starring Bing Crosby and Grace Kelly.
 He then appeared in Back from Eternity (1956) with Anita Ekberg and Escapade in Japan (1957), with Teresa Wright, Cameron Mitchell, and an unknown and uncredited Clint Eastwood.

 In 1957, Provost won the role of Timmy Martin in the CBS television series Lassie.
 He joined the show at the top of the fourth season as co-star with Tommy Rettig, Jan Clayton, and George Cleveland.
 Midway through the season, George Cleveland died and Rettig and Clayton departed.
 The show was revamped to focus on Provost as Timmy.
-The following year, he met June Lockhart on the set, who would play his mother, Ruth Martin, and would remain close friends until her death on October 23, 2025.
-Provost is the last surviving regular cast member of that revamped series.
+The following year, he met June Lockhart on the set, who would play his mother Ruth Martin and would remain close friends until her death on October 23, 2025.
+Provost is the last surviving regular cast member of the series.
 On December 25, 1958, Provost and Lassie were holiday guests on NBC's The Ford Show, Starring Tennessee Ernie Ford.